remche/terraform-openstack-rke2/README.md

 > [!WARNING]
 > Modifications made to manifests after cluster deployement wont have any effect.

+### Additional server config files
+Set the `additional_configs_path` variable to the directory containing your additional rke2 server configs. (see the [Audit Policy example](./examples/audit-policy/))

+If you need a template step for your manifests, you can use `additional_configs_gzb64`.

+> [!WARNING]
+> Modifications made to manifests after cluster deployement wont have any effect.

 ### Downscale

 You need to manually drain and remove node before downscaling a pool nodes.